 Juliana Zanon to the rescue!

-An accomplished fine artist and professional decorative painter, Juliana Zanon is a fiery Brazilian beauty with a confident stride, big smile, and paint splattered clothes.
-Juliana and her artist-sister, Carla experimented with different color samples before settling on the perfect color-”Whiggy Brown!”
+An accomplished fine artist and professional decorative painter, Juliana Zanon is a fiery Brazilian beauty with a confident stride, big smile, and a wardrobe of paint splattered clothes.

 Don’t discount your dog (if he’s as beautiful as Whiggy) for your color inspiration!